Sep. 27th - Oct. 1st: Big Month Part 1, 4 Day Prep and the Biggest Day

 Big Month Part 2: Birding Manu Road, Abra Malaga and Apurimac Drainage

-At 13:55pm we fly to Cusco for 40 minutes, and immediately head to Huacarpay lake.
+At 14:03 pm we fly to Cusco for 40 minutes, and immediately head to Laguna Huaypo.
 Some people may join up in Cuzco.

-Continue birding between Wayqecha, via Cock of the Rock Lodge to Guadalupe Lodge.
+We start super early to get to the temperate zone of the Manu road to bird between Wayqecha, via Cock of the Rock Lodge to Villa Carmen.
 The area near Wayqecha is very good for Red-and-White Antpitta and Rufous-capped Thornbill.
-There are also often good Tanager flocks which sometimes pass at close range for good photo opportunities.
+There are also often good tanager flocks which sometimes pass at close range for good photo opportunities.
 The flocks include Hooded Mountain-Tanager, Masked Flowerpiercer, Scarlet-bellied Mountain-Tanager, Streaked Tuftedcheek, Pearled Treerunner and many more.
 Stopping at known sites for mixed species flocks and special regional endemics and specialties such as Black-backed Tody-Tyrant and Lancolated Monklet en route.
-Night in Guadalupe Lodge.
+Night at Villa Carmen

-Oct 3: Guadalupe Lodge (great Bamboo) - via Amazonia Lodge and back to Cock-of-the-Rock Lodge
+Oct 3: Villa Carmen (great Bamboo) - via Amazonia Lodge

-Just next to Guadalupe is a fantastic bamboo trail that contains specials such as White-cheeked Tody-Tyrant, Large-headed Flatbill and Bamboo Foliagegleaner.
-Many bamboo birds that are absent at Saona Lodge on the Puerto Maldonado section can be found here.
-In the garden Buff-tailed Sicklebill is a frequent guest.
+Villa Carmen has a great Bamboo trail with White-cheeked Tody-Tyrant, Large-headed Flatbill and Bamboo Foliagegleaner.
+Many bamboo birds that are absent on the Puerto Maldonado section can be found here.
+Also an Amazonian Antpitta which is being fed, as well as Black-capped Tinamou.

 We shall have plenty of time to target special birds that we are still missing and look for flocks as we drive back towards Cusco.
 Some of these may be Andean Potoo, Masked Trogon, Long-tailed Antbird, Stripe-chested Antwren, White-throated Antpitta, Solitary Eagle, Black-and-Chestnut Eagle, Hooded Tinamou, Rufous-breasted Woodquail and many more.
 After a long drive over the Andes which may add Slender-billed Miner and Plain-breasted Earthcreeper we get to Ollantaytambo to spend the night and to be closer to Abra Malaga for the following day.